blbadger/blbadger.github.io/memory-models.md

 ![memory decoder architectures](/deep-learning/frozen_memory_figure.png)

 Now that we have seen that casual decoders can indeed make use of encoded information, we can investigate the question of efficiency: is it better to train both encoder and causal decoder simultanously, or use an encoder from a previously-trained autoencoder and train the causal decoder separately?
 As shown in the left figure below, at least for a non-optimized encoder the answer is that training both simultaneously is far more efficient.
-A significant caveat here is that the encoder used in this experiments is fairly weak: the autoencoder it came from only obtained a CEL > 2.5 on this dataset.
+A significant caveat here is that the encoder used in this experiments is fairly weak: the autoencoder it came from only obtained a CEL of $\Bbb L \approx 3.3$ on this dataset, which is not particularly low.

 ![memory decoder architectures](/deep-learning/fineweb_memory_figure.png)